 - To share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

-- To convene or participate in forums, roundtable discussions, or stakeholder meetings on construction activities of member companies to help forge innovative solutions in the workplace or to provide input on safety and health issues.
+- To convene or participate in forums, roundtable discussions, or stakeholder meetings on hazards associated with the construction industry to help forge innovative solutions in the workplace or to provide input on safety and health issues.

 - To encourage worker participation in workplace safety and health by working with the Ironworkers Union Local #3 Apprenticeship School Coordinator and instructors to promote workplace safety throughout the apprentice and journeymen upgrade training.

 The Participants intend to work together to achieve the following training and education goals, as resources permit:

 - To review or provide input on effective training and education programs to produce skilled and safety conscious workers in the ironworker industry by working with the Ironworkers Union Local #3 Apprenticeship School Coordinator and instructors to address apprentice and journeymen needs.